partners and projects

 TOTAL ANNUAL BUDGET: $36,000

-Over a period of 40 years, Omar Tello and his family turned 17 acres of pasture land into native tropical forest, creating a giant botanical garden with a comprehensive collection of important Amazonian species.
-The garden doubles as a site for educating local communities and growing trees to reforest the region.
-Omar and his family travel around the Amazon Rainforest and collect seeds, store them in a climate-controlled seed bank, and propagate them to support indigenous reforestation efforts.
-Currently, they supply seedlings to over 10 communities.
-Expansion plans will increase seed collection from thousands to millions annually, boosting the survival chances for numerous species, and by multiplying seedling production, we can at least duplicate the number of beneficiary communities.
+Over 40 years, Omar Tello and his family transformed 17 acres of pasture into native tropical forest, creating a botanical garden that showcases Amazonian species.
+The site doubles as a community education center and nursery for regional reforestation.
+Omar’s family collects seeds across the Amazon, stores them in a climate-controlled seed bank, and propagates them to support Indigenous restoration.
+They currently supply seedlings to over 10 communities.
+Expansion plans include scaling seed collection from thousands to millions annually and at least doubling the number of beneficiary communities.

 05